-You are receiving this email because you signed up to volunteer for the Zumbro Endurance Run, which is two weeks from today – Friday April 8 and Saturday April 9, 2022.
-This is a long email but it is important that you review it.
+You are receiving this email because you signed up to volunteer for the Zumbro Endurance Run, which is less than two weeks from today – Friday April 7 and Saturday April 8, 2023.
+This is a very long email but it is important that you review it in its entirety.

 Thank you all so much for volunteering for this year’s race.
-We have a really impressive group of over 125 volunteers helping this year.
+We have a really impressive group of 110 volunteers helping this year.
 We could not put on such a great event without your help.
-Race registration is still open for another week but we currently have the following number of registered runners: 100MI=46, 50MI=102, 34MI=93, 17MI=348, TOTAL= 589
+Race registration is still open for another few days but we currently have the following number of registered runners: 100MI=39, 50MI=95, 34MI=91, 17MI=309, TOTAL= 534

-A list of volunteer assignments can be found HERE http://www.zumbroendurancerun.com/volunteer-assignments/ As always, I do my best to review and implement the information you provide in the ‘notes’ section of the volunteer signup form – that said I have been known to make a couple of mistakes and take a few liberties along the way!
+A list of volunteer assignments can be found HERE http://www.zumbroendurancerun.com/volunteer-assignments/ As always, I do my best to review and implement the information you provide in the ‘notes’ section of the volunteer signup form – that said I have been known to make a few mistakes and take a few liberties along the way!
 If you see anything that does not work for you, please let me know and we can easily adjust.
 Please keep in mind that you may have been assigned more than one job or shift, so please search both by name and job (you can type your name into the search box or you can sort the table by clicking any of the column headers.)
 There could be a few minor tweaks between now and race day, so please be sure to check the list again the week of the race.
-Info on each specific volunteer job can be found HERE http://www.zumbroendurancerun.com/volunteer-jobs/ HAM Radio volunteers please note that your specific assignments / times will be handled by Brendan Johnson via direct communication with him, once those are set in stone I will update the Volunteer Assignments as well.
-A note about staffing and durations… the aid stations are really well staffed and the shifts are long – the intention here is that this allows you to take breaks as needed, please coordinate with your aid station captain and fellow volunteers.
+Info on each specific volunteer job can be found HERE http://www.zumbroendurancerun.com/volunteer-jobs/ A note about staffing and durations… the aid stations are really well staffed and many of the shifts are long – the intention here is that this allows you to take breaks as needed, please coordinate with your aid station captain and fellow volunteers.

 • If you are assigned to work the start / finish area, finish line, aid station 3, runner check-in, post race food, parking etc. this is all at the West Assembly Area / race headquarters.
 There is plenty of parking, plenty of room to camp and toilets.
 There is no cell or internet service.
 Due to the slow thaw and expected road conditions leading into Zumbro Bottoms we are currently asking that all volunteers coming to West Assembly come in through Theilman, directions HERE https://www.zumbroendurancerun.com/getting-to-zumbro/

 • If you are assigned to work Aid Station 2 / Central Assembly, there is also plenty of parking, plenty of space to camp and toilets.
 You may be able to get one bar on your phone, enough to get a call or text out.
 Note that volunteers only are allowed at this location, no crew or spectators are allowed.
 A Google Maps link is HERE https://goo.gl/maps/k49JaHGMTrJ8Q1Hs7 – and following are directions from Theilman: From Theilman head .7 miles southeast on Wabasha County RD 4 (you will cross over the Zumbro River).
 Turn left / head east onto 624th ST / T-113 and go 1.7 miles to 235th Ave / T-70, the Central Assembly will be 1.9 miles on your left.
 Drive very slowly once on 235th Ave / T-70, this is a minimum maintenance road and it passes (goes pretty much right through) one farm / homestead. ** The roads leading into Aid Station 2 / Central Assembly are minimum maintenance roads.
 The final 1 mile stretch is shaded by a tall bluff to its South.
 As a result, come race weekend the road may be impassable for low clearance / 2wd vehicles, TBD.
 Aid Station 2 / Central Volunteers please fill out the following form so we can plan / adjust as necessary https://forms.gle/wGP5jaNA9bzAPsVr6 – I will provide AS2 / Central volunteers with an update the week of the race.

 • Feel free to put your own personal touches on the aid station and please work with your aid station captain to plan an extra more substantial food item (burgers, pizza, vegetarian or vegan items – whatever sounds good and you know you can pull off)!
 Aid station captain email addresses are listed below.
 We will provide soup mixes and primarily pre-packaged snack foods for the runners.